fuseraft/kiwi/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Kiwi, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Astral, including completely new features and minor improvements to existing functionality.

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.